 - TMS holds two multidisciplinary annual conferences.
 The largest of these is the TMS Annual Meeting & Exhibition, which traditionally attracts more than 4,000 attendees from the around the world.
 The second is Materials Science & Technology, organized in collaboration with multiple other materials societies.
 TMS also organizes several specialty meetings each year that bring together professional communities around highly focused research and industrial topics.

-- TMS publishes seven technical journals, including the monthly member journal, JOM, as well as conference proceedings, textbooks, and other publications.
+- TMS publishes six technical journals, including the monthly member journal, JOM, as well as conference proceedings, textbooks, and other publications.

 - TMS offers a growing number of professional development opportunities, in the form of webinars, short courses, tutorials, and workshops.